veyselaksin/strigo/docs/index.md

 nav_order: 2
 ---

-# Getting Started with Strigo
+# Getting Started with StriGo
 {: .no_toc }

 ## Table of contents